mautic/developer-documentation-new/docs/design/utilities.rst

 - ``.d-flex-md`` applies from the medium breakpoint and up
 - ``.d-flex-lg`` applies from the large breakpoint and up

-This approach allows for progressive enhancement of layouts as the viewport size increases, providing fine-grained control over the responsiveness of your design.
+This approach allows for progressive enhancement of layouts as the view-port size increases, providing fine-grained control over the responsiveness of your design.

-Usage Examples
+Usage examples
 --------------

-To illustrate how these utilities can be used in practice, let's add some example scenarios:
+Here are some example scenarios that illustrate how to use these utilities in practice:

 .. code-block:: html